-In clinics, RNs are expected to take and record vital signs, update patient records, assist in medical procedures and do health teaching.
+If you choose to work in the clinic, you’ll be expected to take and record vital signs, update patient records, assist in medical procedures, and do health teaching.

 In schools and medical offices, daily tasks revolve around paper and administrative work.
-Nurses in schools and universities teach aspiring nurses so they can be qualified for completion of their degrees and RN licensures.
-On the other hand, nurses in medical offices deal more with paperworks like completion of reports and research.
+Nurses in schools and universities teach aspiring nurses to help them qualify for completion of their degrees and RN licensures.
+On the other hand, nurses in medical offices deal more with paperwork, like the completion of reports and research.

 How Much Is An RN’s Salary?

-The average salary of a registered nurse is a around $60,000 to $80,000 per year.
-The salary range of nurses depends on several factors like location, expertise, specialty and experience.
+The salary range of nurses depends on several factors like location, expertise, specialty, and experience.
 Geographical location is one of the major factors affecting a nurse’s salary as most cities are balancing their employees’ median salary with the area’s average cost of living.

-Looking at the present RN workforce, the upper 10% of best paid nurses have a median salary of $100,000 per year.
-On the other hand, the bottom 10% of the workforce make around $40,000 annually.
-Best paying cities for nurses include Los Angeles, San Diego and New York.
-Best paid nursing positions can be found in the field of acute and intensive care, anesthetics and psychiatric care.
+Looking at the present RN workforce, the upper 10% of best-paid nurses have a median salary of $100,000 per year.
+On the other hand, the bottom 10% of the workforce makes around $50,000 annually.

 Also Read: 8 Best US Cities for Nurses to Work In